m4tx/m4txblog/src/md-pages/2026-07-12-cot-v07-lazily-thorough.md

 ### Guide code snippets are now tested

 As promised in the v0.6 blog post, all code examples in the [Cot guide](https://cot.rs/guide/latest/) are now automatically compiled and tested as part of the CI pipeline.
-This means that the guide will never silently drift out of sync with the framework-if a change breaks a guide example, the build fails.
+This means that the guide will never silently drift out of sync with the framework - if a change breaks a guide example, the build fails.
 This is a huge win for the maintainability of the documentation, and a proof that the documentation is a first-class citizen in Cot.

 As part of the documentation improvements, the ORM guide has got [an entire new page about making queries](https://cot.rs/guide/v0.7/databases/queries/).
 We'll be adding more content to the guide in the coming months, so stay tuned!